farces/acme-f5-deploy/README.md

 At this stage the script should run and successfully create certificates, keys, chains and profiles on the F5 appliances ready for use.

-On first run the certificates aren't pushed to the F5 - this is a shortcoming in acme.sh where a certificate issuance isn't considered a renewal, and there is no other way to trigger the script.
-An alternative to forcing a renew is to cd to the out/xyz.domain.com directory and run `../f5deploy/f5deploy.py xyz.domain.com`.
-This only needs to be done once.
+On first run the certificates aren't pushed to the F5 - this is a shortcoming in acme.sh where a certificate issuance isn't considered a renewal, and there is no reliable way to trigger the script only on renew success that I can see.
+An alternative to forcing a renew is to cd to the `out/xyz.domain.com` directory and run `../f5deploy/f5deploy.py xyz.domain.com` manually.
+This only needs to be done once for each certificate.

 This works correctly for all use cases found at https://github.com/Neilpang/acme.sh/wiki/Run-acme.sh-in-docker including daemon, which will automatically renew and push changes to the F5.